buraksenyurt/Resistance/README.md

 ## Test App

 Resistance.Test Api application can be used to test Nuget package.
-After referencing the package from Nuget repo, tests can be performed with Swagger interface or Postman or simple Curl command.
+After referencing the package from Nuget repo, tests can be performed with Swagger interface or Postman, simple Curl command or Resistance.TestClient console application(Suggested).

 ```bash
 dotnet run